starboyles/genkit-project/README.md

-# genkit-sample
+# genkit-project

-`genkit-sample` is your starting point for learning about Firebase Genkit, an open-source framework that helps developers create AI-powered applications.
+`genkit-project` is your starting point for learning about Firebase Genkit, an open-source framework that helps developers create AI-powered applications.

 - [Requirements](#requirements)
 - [Setup](#setup)